mikesori/mikesori.github.io/_posts/2024-02-08-workshop-example.md

 author: Michael Soriano
 ---

+This a type of sample post.
+Let's go ahead an experiment with headings below.

 # This is a sample post
 I have written this post for the workshop with Professor Josephs!

+## This is Heading 2

+### Heading 3